blue-monkey0/llm-support-triage-api/README.md

 ## Allowed Severities

-The API normalizes severity into one of the following values:
+The API normalizes model output into one of the following severity values:

 ```text
 low